developer-zebra/developer-zebra-site/src/cartscan/2-1/guide/usage/index.md

 Overview
 This chapter provides best practices and troubleshooting for the Zebra CartScan and CartScan PC Wedge applications.

-## Best Practices
-Zebra strongly recommends that IT administrators, workflow managers (when applicable), and end users follow these suggested best practices.
-Best Practices for IT Administrators and Workflow Managers

-NOTE: DO NOT MODIFY CARTSCAN PROFILES FROM WITHIN DATAWEDGE ON THE MOBILE DEVICE.

-Create the necessary CartScan Profile(s) required for the end user scanning workflow(s).
-See Configuring Profiles on page 19.

-Use CartScan Profile(s) to test scanning into the target PC-based workflow applications to ensure compatibility and desired behavior.

-Create the proper training materials and guidelines for end users on the proper use of CartScan, its features, and functionality.
-This minimizes errors when scanning with CartScan.

-Deploy the CartScan application along with the required end user workflow Profiles to the target mobile devices.

-Prior to deploying the mobile devices to the end user, pair each mobile device to each of the targeted end user workstations.

 ## Best Practices for the End User